Mexican wolf: Hybridization with coyotes and other wolves

 In tests performed on a sample from a taxidermied carcass of what was initially labelled as a chupacabra, mitochondrial DNA analysis conducted by Texas State University professor Michael Forstner showed that it was a coyote.
 However, subsequent analysis by a veterinary genetics laboratory team at the University of California, Davis concluded that, based on the sex chromosomes, the male animal was a coyote–wolf hybrid sired by a male Mexican wolf.
 It has been suggested that the hybrid animal was afflicted with sarcoptic mange, which would explain its hairless and blueish appearance.

 A study in 2018 that analyzed wolf populations suspected to have had past interactions with domestic dogs found no evidence of significant dog admixture into the Mexican wolf.
-Another study in the same year was published in the PLOS Genetics Journal which analyzed the population genomics of gray wolves and coyotes from all over North America.
+Another study in the same year was published in the journal PLOS Genetics which analyzed the population genomics of gray wolves and coyotes from all over North America.
 This study detected the presences of coyote admixtures in various western gray wolf populations, all previously thought to be free of coyote-introgression, and found that the Mexican wolves carry 10% coyote admixture.
 The study's author also suggests that the admixture from coyotes may have also played a role in the basal phylogenetic placement of this subspecies.

 Distribution

 Early accounts of the distribution of the Mexican wolf included southeastern Arizona, southwestern New Mexico, and western Texas in the U.S., and the Sierra Madre Occidental in Mexico.
 This past distribution is supported by ecological, morphological, and physiographic data.
-The areas described coincide with the distribution of the Madrean pine-oak woodlands, a habitat which supports Coues’ white-tailed deer (Odocoileus virginianus couesi) that is the Mexican wolf's main prey.
+The areas described coincide with the distribution of the Madrean pine–oak woodlands, a habitat which supports Coues' white-tailed deer (Odocoileus virginianus couesi) that were historically the Mexican wolf's main prey.

+In 2014, a haplotype found in modern captive Mexican wolves, lu33, was found in a wolf specimen from the Providence Mountains.
+There are records of a Mexican wolf pack consisting of seven individuals distributed across Peters Canyon, Limestone Canyon, and Precitas Canyon in the Santa Ana Mountains, the only one known from the mountain range.

+Today, following their reintroduction and conservation, Mexican wolves are widely distributed across over 40,000 km2 (9.88 million acres) of western New Mexico and eastern Arizona, largely coinciding with the Apache-Sitgreaves and Gila National Forests and the surrounding areas.
+Under the current Mexican Wolf Recovery Plan, this area is categorized as predominantly Wolf Management Zone 1 (the former Blue Range Wolf Recovery Area).
+This plan designates the wolf experimental population area as all of New Mexico and Arizona, south of Interstate Highway 40.
+Wolves sometimes disperse outside of this area, though they are sometimes caught and returned to the management zones.
+In 2024, a breeding pair of wolves were released into Arizona's Peloncillo Mountains, which are in Wolf Management Zone 2.
+A small population of wolves have also been reintroduced to Sonora and Chihuahua, Mexico.